aman4433/aman4433/README.md

 ## 🌱 Interests

 - 🧩 Automating everything that can be automated
-- ☁️ Cloud-native tooling (Kubernetes, OpenShift, etcd, Operators)
+- ☁️ Cloud-native tooling (Kubernetes, OpenShift, ETCD, Operators)
 - 🛠 Observability and Reliability Engineering
 - 🧪 Writing Ansible, breaking clusters, and fixing them again
 - 📚 Mentoring juniors, learning from seniors, and giving back